ColinJhEdwards/algo-data-notes/README.md

   - Parent: The converse notion of a child
   - Siblings: A group of nodes with the same parent
   - Leaf: A node with no children
+  - Edge: The connection between one node and another
+- Real world uses
+  - HTML DOM
+  - Network Routing
+  - Abstract Syntax Trees
+  - Artificial intelligence (decision trees)
+  - Folders in operating systems
+  - JSON
+- Types of Trees
+  - Binary
+  - B trees
+  - Heaps
+  - and more!
+- We will be focusing on binary trees, and binary search trees
+  - Binary trees specifically only have up to two children per node.
+This makes them easier to navigate
+  - Binary Search trees are a special case of a binary tree, they are sorted in particular way.
+Generally used to store data that can be compared.